Riib11/ComputerSystems-Homework/hw5/README.md

 <!-- Your goal is to try to represent the ETC workload from the memcache workload analysis paper.
 You may choose and justify any distributions you like for parameters such as request rate, read/write ratio, key size, value size, etc. Choosing too-simple distributions, such as uniform, will likely not be representative enough.
 On the other hand, there is no need to reproduce the precise distributions reported in the paper (such as GEV), which is complicated and over-fitting.
 But to the extent you do want to improve your distributions, you can find inspiration in this project. -->

 For each experiment I use a workload with
-- <!-- TODO: 512 --> as Cache max memory size
+- <!-- TODO: 512 * scale --> as Cache max memory size
-- <!-- TODO: defined in Cache --> as the Cache Key size
+- <!-- TODO: string(3) --> as the Cache Key size
-- <!-- TODO: 2 --> as the Cache Value size
+- <!-- TODO: 1 --> as the Cache Value size
-- <!-- TODO: 1024 --> as total number of client requests
+- <!-- TODO: 1024 * scale --> as total number of client requests

 Each set of requests is differenciated by
-- Offer rate
 - Distibution of Set-Old, Set-New, Get, and Delete actions
-- Eviction rate
+- Eviction rate (dependent on distribution)

 ## 8. Experiments